David Goodall, Noted Ecologist, Ends Life At 104 With Help From Right-To-Die Group Exit International

 — JB (@3ty3) May 10, 2018

-The London-born scientist had been living in Australia and was forced to travel to Europe to fulfil his wishes — something which he resented having to do, the BBC reports.
+The London-born scientist had been living in Australia and was forced to travel to Europe to fulfill his wishes — something which he resented having to do, the BBC reports.
 The singular Australian state to allow euthanasia is Victoria, but the option is legally available there only to terminally ill individuals.

 Goodall’s journey from Australia to Europe attracted a lot of public attention, of which he confessed he was “rather surprised.”
 However, the professor said that he hoped the large mediatization of his case would lead to the legalization of assisted dying in other countries.